 The solution: Online task management and self-monitoring

-Micromania-Zing has been using a task management application delivered by Instore Excellence for the past five years.
+Micromania-Zing has used a task management app delivered by Instore Excellence for the past five years.
 The collaboration became even more valuable when the company suddenly had to implement the COVID-19 standards.

 - I checked the stock of indispensable products (gel, masks, visors).

-- The cash register has been cleaned (keyboards, computer mouse, screens, scans).
+- The cash register (keyboards, computer mouse, screens, scans) has been cleaned.

 - The bottle with hydroalcoholic gel for customers is on the desk.

-- The floor stickers are placed with a distance of one meter between each strip.
+- The floor stickers are placed at a distance of one meter between each strip.